 Your WA Registered Agent is a sort of legal representative of your brand, but not in a lawyer or attorney-sense.
 It’s their job to officially receive/process important business documents like state filings, legal notices, tax forms, and so forth.
 This is why they have to be either a WA resident individual or a registered business entity and be reliable during all regular business days/hours.

-That said, you can hire 3rd party professional and expect to pay up to $160/year, or get a registered agent free of charge when you Incorporate with IncFile.
-They handle this along with so much more depending on your startup package.
+That said, you can hire 3rd party professional and expect to pay up to $160/year, or get a registered agent free of charge when you start an LLC with a service like IncFile or CorpNet.
+They handle this along with much more depending on your startup package.

 Filing Fee: $180 mail or $200 online

 What’s an EIN, or Employer Identification Number?
 It’s almost exactly like a social security number but for businesses instead of flesh and blood individuals.
 You’ll need it to process taxes, set up business bank accounts, to legally hire employees and more.
-But don’t worry, it’s as easy as pie to get one these days.
+But don’t worry, it’s as easy to get one.

 To learn about some of these perks from the mainstream perspective browse this free Checking Account Guide.

 In Washington, an Operating Agreement serves as the internal rule book of business operations that trumps the default state rules that take over if there isn’t one in place.
 It also defines internal agreements between its members in terms of financial/management duties and responsibilities.
 Very important!
 Even if you’re a solopreneur or two-man-band.

 You can create your LLC’s document now with the help of this savvy Operating Agreement Tool which can be fully customized to fit your specific circumstances.

 This is the step where we tell you that you should ideally work with a tax attorney/accountant or do detailed research yourself so that there’s no mistakes and your LLC is 100% compliant in terms of taxes, licensing, and any needed permits depending on the nature of your business.